frederic-perez/AmE-dictionary/data/idioms.md

 __catch some Zs__ To go to sleep, to take a nap.
 __catch the sun__ To get sunburned. _I caught the sun at the beach last weekend, and now my back hurts so much that I have to sleep on my side!_
 __catch wind of (something)__ :two: (get wind of something, caught wind) To learn of something; to hear about something.
-__catch__ __13__ _n_ A problem, drawback, or hidden detriment, often one that is initially concealed as a means of entrapment. _I know this sounds like a great job offer, but there’s a pretty big catch—I’d have to move across the country._ _Why are you selling this for so little?
-What’s the catch?_
+__catch__ :two: __13__ _n_ A problem, drawback, or hidden detriment, often one that is initially concealed as a means of entrapment. _I know this sounds like a great job offer, but there’s a pretty big catch—I’d have to move across the country._ _Why are you selling this for so little?
+What’s the catch?_ _Here is the catch._
+__catfish__ _Dating sites are riddled with catfish._
 __catnap__ A very brief but restful period of sleep. _I’m going to try to squeeze in a catnap before my next shift starts, or else I’ll be feeling sluggish for the entire evening._
 __caught on the hop__ Caught unawares or in a state of unpreparedness. _Please forgive my distracted attention—I’m afraid I was caught on the hop by your sudden arrival._
 __caught unaware(s)__ To be surprised by someone or something. _The clerk was caught unawares, and the robber emptied out the cash register before the clerk could sound the alarm._